 Nowadays with the advent of the internet and an endless depth of available information almost everyone is in a commodity like category.

-Oh.
 And other than a happy few this also summarizes almost the entire b2b category.
-Everyone fighting themselves out of the ‘lowest cost provider’ status into ‘great value’ (which by the way is ‘brand’) status.
+Everyone fighting to get themselves out of the ‘lowest cost provider’ status into ‘great value’ (which by the way is called ‘brand’) status.

-It doesn’t sound glamorous but I haven’t been in the branding business or the marketing business or whatever strategy business someone wants to call it … I have been in the decommoditization business.
+But I haven’t been in the branding business or the marketing business or whatever strategy business someone wants to call it … I have been in the decommoditization business.
+And this is actually true for all those brand consultant and brand experts and anyone who has ever claimed to know anything about brands and branding.

 In today’s world the moment you stop and rest on the thought you are a ‘brand’ and have added value in someone’s mind (b2b or consumer) is the moment you start creeping back into commodityland (which is not nearly as fun as Disneyland).
 It takes work (inside a company and outside a company – marketing stuff) but it can be done.
 You can get someone to drive past 3 supermarkets to get to yours.
 You can get someone to pay more money for some software program written in code Albert Einstein couldn’t understand.
 You can get someone to choose your widget over 22 other similar widgets.
 But only if you are relentlessly focused on clearly and concisely de-commoditizing.